-(a) they have a fixed, unconditional principal amount; and
+(a) they have a fixed, unconditional principal amount; $\blacktriangleright M11$ \blacksquare

-- (b) ► M9 an interest rate that shall be one of the following: < - (i) a 'zero coupon'; - (ii) fixed; - (iii) floating, i.e. linked to a reference interest rate and with the following structure: coupon rate = reference rate \pm x, with f \leq coupon rate \leq c, where: - the reference rate is only one of the following at a single point in time:

-- a euro money market rate, e.g. €STR (including compounded or averaged daily €STR), Euribor, LIBOR or similar indices;

-- a constant maturity swap rate, e.g. CMS, EIISDA, EUSA; - the yield of one or an index of several euro area government bonds; - f (floor), c (ceiling), if they are present, and x (margin) are numbers that are either pre-defined at origination or may change over the life of the credit claim; f and/or c may also be introduced after origination of the credit claim; and - (c) their most recent cash flow was not negative.
-If a negative cash flow occurs, the credit claim is ineligible as at that moment.
-It may become eligible again after a cash flow that is not negative, provided it meets all other relevant requirements.
+- (b) they have an interest rate that shall be one of the following: - (i) a 'zero coupon'; - (ii) fixed; - (iii) floating, i.e. linked to a reference interest rate and with the following structure: coupon rate = reference rate $\pm x$, with $f \le$ coupon rate $\le c$, where: - the reference rate is only one of the following at a single point in time: - a euro money market rate provided by a central bank or by an administrator located in the Union and included in the register referred to in Article 36 of Regulation (EU) 2016/1011, e.g. €STR (including compounded or averaged daily €STR), Euribor, or similar indices; - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA; - the yield of one or an index of several euro area government bonds; - f (floor) and c (ceiling), if they are present, are numbers that are either pre-defined at origination or may change over the life of the credit claim; they may also be introduced after origination of the credit claim; - x (margin); - (ba) their coupon structure (irrespective of whether it is for a fixed or floating interest rate credit claim) may contain a margin that is either pre-defined at origination or may change over the life of the credit claim.
+In the event of a margin change, the eligibility assessment of the coupon structure shall be based on the remaining lifetime of the credit claim; and - (c) their current coupon does not lead to a negative cash flow or to a reduction of principal payment.
+If in the current accrual period the coupon structure leads to a negative coupon-related cash flow, the credit claim is ineligible as of the moment of the coupon reset.
+It may become eligible again at the start of a new accrual period when the coupon-related cash flow applied to the debtor turns non-negative, provided it meets all other relevant requirements.